Miniature Schnauzer exercise & Fitness Guide

 How much exercise does a Miniature Schnauzer need?
 Activity recommendations for this small high-energy terrier breed.

-With a typical weight of 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer requires thoughtful care tailored to their specific breed characteristics.
+At 11-20 lbs and 12-15 yrs of typical lifespan, the Miniature Schnauzer brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 The Miniature Schnauzer's minimal shedding coat and high activity requirements tell only part of the story — their terrier heritage shapes everything from trainability to health risks.

 Best Activities